antimatter15/splat/README.md

 other
 - press 0-9 to switch to one of the pre-loaded camera views
 - press `p` to resume default animation
+- drag and drop .ply file to convert to .splat

 ## other features